-Children who have one area of difficulty, such as a delay in speech or problems with handwriting, will be referred to primary care services.
+Children who have a difficulty such as a delay in speech or problems with handwriting may be referred to primary care services.
 This can include speech and language therapy, occupational therapy, physiotherapy, dietetics and psychology.

 Your child may need a children’s disability team.
 They can provide a coordinated approach.

 The service will then contact you and let you know what will happen next.
 They will provide you with support as soon as possible, but you may have to wait for some services.

 Disability services may have a waiting list.
 How long you wait will vary, depending on the type of support your child needs and the demand for services in your area.